nhathuyle2002/IT001_GV/readme.md

-This is a github repository for IT001.O11.CTTN class.
+This is a GitHub repository for IT001.O11.CTTN class.
-This reposity includes of test cases of each assignment.
+This repository includes test cases of each assignment.